How do you know if your interview went well

 6 min read | Simon Winfield, Managing Director, Hays UK & Ireland | Article | Interview advice

 Waiting for an answer after a job interview can be nerve-racking.
 While you wait, find out what six signs could be pointing towards a successful interview.

-Walking out of an interview can be quite a relief after all the thorough preparation, nervous build-up and even practising in the mirror!
+Walking out of an interview can be quite a relief after all the thorough preparation, nervous build-up, and even practising in the mirror!
 However, the toughest part is often when you start to wonder how the meeting actually went.
-Reflecting on how you answered every single question could be just as stressful as preparing, so it’s worth having a checklist at hand for when you’re done.
+Reflecting on how you answered every single question could be just as stressful as preparing.
+It’s worth having a checklist at hand for when your interview is over.

-Consider if you felt like you were having a conversation rather than rehearsed when communicating your answers.
+Consider if you felt like you were having a natural conversation rather than presenting a rehearsed speech when communicating your answers.
 Successfully building a good rapport with your potential employer demonstrates strong interpersonal skills and makes it easier for them to envision how you would fit in with the rest of the team.